srknthbala/ai-systematic-review-screening-assistant/README.md

 ## How it works

 Each record is sent to the API on its own, with only your criteria and that one title and abstract.
-No other study, no earlier decision, no history.
-Decisions are independent and reproducible instead of drifting down a list.
+Decisions are independent and reproducible.

 Every record comes back as **INCLUDE**, **EXCLUDE** or **MAYBE**, with a confidence score and a one-line reason.
 MAYBE is common by design: it is